PrimaveraDeveloper/identity-server/ref/endpoints/token-endpoint.md

 ## Example Request

-Here is an example request to retrieve a token for the client credentails grant type:
+Here is an example request to retrieve a token with the client credentails grant type:

 ```
 POST /connect/token